 Plans reveal new homes and new look for site of demolished Glenwood Centre

-Kingdom Housing Association is looking to build 44 flats in a major project which will transform a once run-down area.
+Kingdom Housing Association can forge ahead with a development of 44 flats in a major project which will transform a once run-down area.

-It comes after Fife Council bought up and demolished the original flats and shops which many in the community felt had been neglected for years and were in a poor state of repair.
+Fife Council bought up and demolished the original flats and shops which many in the community felt had been neglected for years and were in a poor state of repair.
+This week it granted formal planning permission for the work to begin.

-It is proposed to put the community hub in a central position within the development to act as a marker and be accessible to the local community.
+It is proposed to out the community hub in a central position within the development to act as a marker and be accessible to the local community.

-It will also have a community garden within the overall landscape space, with the building allowing access to, and overlooking, this external space from the main community rooms.
+It will also have a community garden within the overall landscape space and so the building allows access to and overlooking of this external space from the main community rooms.
 A community kitchen facility is also contained within the proposals for use by local groups.

 Comment Guidelines